-Part 3: The Board is elected for a four year term.
-One key role is to represent the rate payers of Public education within the boundaries of the district and effectively communicate to the electorate between elections in a manner which creates assurance and builds confidence.
+Part 3: The Board is elected for a four (4) year term.
+One key role is to represent the rate payers of public education within the boundaries of the Division and effectively communicate to the electorate between elections in a manner which creates assurance and builds confidence.